Effect of thermalized charm on heavy quark energy loss: Results

-In the left panel of Fig.~(\ref{fig4}), a comparative study has been presented of the charm quark energy loss due to scattering with another heavy quark with constant and running coupling constant for a temperature of 0.4 GeV.
-In the right panel of Fig.(\ref{fig4}), similar comparisons have been performed for a fixed temperature of 0.6 GeV.
-In both of these panels, we find that the energy loss of the heavy quark under the inclusion of the t-channel $QQ\rightarrow QQ$ scattering increases with temperatures as already obtained in the constant $\alpha_s$ case.
-We also find that the energy loss is significantly higher when the coupling constant is taken to be running (Eq. (\ref{Eq:alpha_T})).
-These findings are consistent with the results obtained in Refs.\cite{peigne08b,braun07}.
+We have assumed a fixed value of the coupling constant for estimation of these results.
+Now, using the expression of $\alpha_{eff}$ as in Eq.(\ref{alpha_s_continued}), we evaluate the energy loss with charm quarks as particles of the medium.
+In the left panel of Fig.~(\ref{fig4}), a comparative study has been presented of the charm quark energy loss due to scattering with another heavy quark with constant and running coupling for a temperature of 0.4 GeV.
+In the right panel, similar comparisons have been performed for a fixed temperature of 0.6 GeV.
+In both of these panels, we find that the energy loss of the heavy quark under the inclusion of the t-channel $QQ\rightarrow QQ$ scattering, increases with temperatures as already obtained in the constant $\alpha_s$ case.
+We also find that the energy loss is greater when the coupling constant is taken to be running (Eq. (\ref{alpha_s_continued})) as compared to the fixed one.
+These findings are consistent with the results obtained in Ref.\cite{peigne08b, gossiaux08, uphoff11}.
+In addition, we also calculate In Fig.\ref{fig5}, we have shown the contribution of the scattering process in the the $s-channel$ $(Q\bar{Q}\rightarrow g \rightarrow Q\bar{Q})$.
+A brief calculation of this process has been given in the Appendix.
+For a typical momentum of $25$Gev, we find that the $s-channel$ contribution is $\sim 0.2\%$ (for both T=0.4 GeV and 0.6 GeV) to the total energy loss of the heavy quark with $s-channel$ and $t-channel$ combined.
+We reconfirm that the relative contribution of the $s-channel$ is significantly lower than the corresponding $t-channel$ processes that we have considered for our calculation of the energy loss of the heavy quark and hence can safely be ignored\cite{arnold00, arnold03}.